mainkoon81/Study-01-Business-Analytics-II-Practice/README.md

    - HR should be able to assess the performance of sales staff
    - Marketing should be able to see the effect of different sales channels
    - Management should be able to monitor sales growth
+### Can I build a database to support these activities?
+Are all of the above questions of the same nature?